-This attribute relates to the performance of the nonstructural components in response to a design basis earthquake with a 10% probability exceedance in 50 years (500-year return period).
+This attribute relates to the performance of the nonstructural components in response to a design basis earthquake.
 Higher performance levels are expressed as lower damage states and recovery costs after the seismic event.
-The primary reference is ASCE 41 "Seismic Rehabilitation of Existing Buildings".
+The primary reference is ASCE 41 "Seismic Evaluation and Retrofit of Existing Buildings."
 The guidelines from ASCE 41 are intended to be applied to new buildings as well as existing buildings to achieve higher performance levels.
 It is not permitted to design the building for seismic performance below the minimum level specified by the applicable building code.

 - Baseline: Heavy Damage Moderate Damage -Design structure for a "Life Safety" level of performance per ASCE 41.
-Non-structural components will suffer moderate damage during the seismic event. - Tier 1 High Performance (★): Limited Damage -Design structure for an "Immediate Occupancy" level of performance per ASCE 41.
+Non-structural components will suffer moderate damage during the seismic event. - Tier 1 High Performance (★): Limited Damage Design structure for an "Immediate Occupancy" level of performance per ASCE 41.
 Nonstructural components will suffer limited damage during the seismic event.